Does It Snow in Paris

 When Does it Snow in Paris?
 Month-by-Month

 The most likely time of the snowfall is between December and March.
+December sits at the edges of the window — snow is possible but rarely sticks.
+If flakes do fall, they tend to arrive late in the month when temperatures finally drop consistently below zero.
 The highest likelihood is between mid-January and mid-February.
 That is mostly the coldest season and hence the most likely time to get flakes.
 But there is no guarantee you will see snow during this time.
 Most winters go by with few hours of light snow.
 Simply stated, the optimal time to visit Paris for snow is January and February.

-How Often Does it Snow in Paris and How Much Snow Does Paris Get?
+How Often and How Much Snow Does Paris Get?

 Recent Memorable Snow Events in Paris

-• February 2018 – We had seen a fairly heavy snow (up to 5.9 inches) blanketing Paris.
+• February 2018 – We had seen a fairly heavy snow (up to 5.9 inches) blanketing Paris according to Meteo France.
 This amount was large enough to disrupt transport and temporarily close attractions like the Eiffel Tower.

 Where to Go in Paris if You Want Snow Photos